-In 2018 Northern Shield confirmed the discovery of a low sulphidation epithermal system at the Shot Rock, in Nova Scotia.
+In 2018 Northern Shield confirmed the discovery of a low sulphidation epithermal system in outcrop at the Shot Rock Property.
 This is the first time that this style of gold mineralization has been identified in Nova Scotia.
-The gold mineralization (up to 3.3 g/t Au) is found within quartz veining exhibiting textures consistent with those from known epithermal systems.
-Textures observed include crustiform banding, colloform banding and bladed calcite locally pseuomorphed by quartz, comb texture and other void fillings.
+The maiden drill program on the property, completed in March 20200, includes grades up to 22.1 g/t Au over 0.4 m.
+The mineralization is found within quartz veining exhibiting textures and mineralogy consistent with those from known epithermal systems.
+Textures observed include crustiform banding, colloform banding and bladed calcite pseudomorphed by quartz, comb texture and other void fillings.

 Low sulphidation deposits are highly prized for their potential to host “bonanza” grades of gold and silver.

-In 2017, Northern Shield, through wholly-owned subsidiary, Seabourne Resources, signed an option agreement with prospector, Patrick Bellefontaine that gives the Company the right to acquire up to an 80% interest in the Shot Rock Gold Property.
-Under the terms of the Option Agreement, Seabourne Resources can earn a 50% interest in the Property by incurring $500,000 in expenditures on the Property within two years.
-The Option Agreement also contains cash payments totalling $50,000 and share issuances totalling 650,000 Company shares to the prospector over three installments during the initial two-year period.
+In 2017, Northern Shield, through wholly-owned subsidiary Seabourne Resources, signed an option agreement with prospector, Patrick Bellefontaine that gives the Company the right to acquire up to an 80% interest in the Shot Rock Gold Property.
+Seabourne has currently met the conditions of this Option Agreement for a 50% ownership in the Shot Rock Property.
+The additional 30% can be earned by incurring a further $1.5 million of exploration expenditures within 2 years and make cash and share payments to the prospector over the same period.

 The prospector will retain a 1% NSR of which half (0.5%) can be bought back by Northern Shield for $1M.